 A lucrative investment strategy may carry tax considerations, but the beauty of tax-advantaged accounts lies in your ability to defer some or all of the taxes on your annual earnings.
-However, depending on the nature of your account-held investment, tax season can present certain responsibilities that you should keep in mind.
+However, depending on the nature of your account-held investment, tax season can present certain responsibilities.
 Together, we will walk through some important considerations for you to remember as tax season approaches.

 Ready to learn more about UBIT?
 Click here to download our UBIT Guide.

 UBIT is a unique cost of doing business inherent to some IRA-owned assets.
-If, in a given year, your account earns money from debt-financed property or income from a pass-through operating business, your account may owe UBIT for said year.
+If your account earns money from debt-financed property or income from a pass-through operating business, it may owe UBIT.

 Your account will owe UBIT if it makes money with borrowed funds.
 UDFI is the portion of earnings attributable to any debt your account incurs to engage with an investment.
-UBIT on such earnings is essentially the cost of making money by investing funds that weren’t yours in the first place.
+UBIT on such earnings essentially represents the cost of making money by investing funds you had to borrow.

 UBTI is money earned by an operating business that isn’t taxed at the corporate level.
 For example, let’s say your account holds a private equity stake in an operating business that doesn’t pay taxes at the corporate level.
 The business is considered a “pass-through” entity because the tax burden is passed through to investors.
 Upon distributing untaxed returns to the investors, the IRS will look to your account to cover its share of the unpaid taxes (UBIT).